 In 1801, twelve years after works first started, the new temple complex became the main temple for King Rama I.

 The temple complex underwent significant changes in the following 260 years, particularly during the reign of King Rama III.
 He started to renovate and to enlarge the complex in 1832 and it took 16 years and 7 months to complete the works.
-The King expanded the temple area and built or rebuilt most of current structures, including the chapel of the Reclining Buddha.
+The King expanded the temple area and built or rebuilt most of the current structures, including the chapel of the Reclining Buddha.
 He turned it into the public learning centre by decorating the walls of the buildings with diagrams and inscriptions on various subjects.

 King Rama IV changed the name of the complex to Wat Phra Chetuphon Vimolmangklararm.
 Apart from constructing the fourth great chedi and some minor modifications, King Rama IV did not make any further significant changes to Wat Pho.

 Wat Pho is one of the largest and the oldest temples in Bangkok.
 Chetuphon Road separates the temple complex in two walled areas.
 The larger, northern walled area is for visitors.
 It contains the finest buildings dedicated to Buddha, including the temple of the Reclining Buddha.

 The temple contains 91 small chedis, four great chedis, two belfries (bell towers), a bot (central shrine), a number of viharas (halls) and pavilions, gardens and a small temple museum.
 Architecturally, chedis and buildings in the complex are different in style and size.

 There is also a number of large Chinese statues within the complex.
-They guard gates of perimeter walls, as well as other gates within the complex.
+They guard the gates of the perimeter walls, as well as other gates within the complex.

 These stone statues originally arrived as ballast on ships trading with China.

-Wat Pho also serves as a place of education for the public.
-A pictorial encyclopedia, engraved on granite slabs, covers eight subject areas: history, medicine, health, custom, literature, proverbs, lexicography and the Buddhist religion.
+Wat Pho also serves as the place of education for the public.
+The pictorial encyclopedia, engraved on granite slabs, covers eight subject areas: history, medicine, health, custom, literature, proverbs, lexicography and the Buddhist religion.
 These slabs, inscribed with texts and illustrations are placed all over the temple.